noken-travel/strapi/docs/v3.x/guides/scheduled-publication.md

 ## Introduction

+This guide will use this [draft system](./draft.md) guide.
+You should review it first to understand the draft/published status and the **Article** API that we will use in this guide.

-What we want here is to be able to set a publication date for an article, and at this date, switch the `draft` state to `published`.
+What we want here is to be able to set a publication date for an article, and at this date, switch the `draft` status to `published`.

 ## Example